TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 Step 2.
 Computing the characteristic polynomial is already quite a task here, but it is doable.
 The result: $\det(B^TB - \lambda \mathrm{I})
 = \lambda^3 -23\lambda^2 +140 \lambda -196$. <BR>
 Without a computer we would be stuck.
 How to find the zeros of this polynomial?
-However, we have come up with a *very*  special matrix here, for which the squares of all the singular values are  *integers*.
-(So in that sense, this is not a very representative example, and the computations will be even worse, not to say impossible.)
+However, we have come up with a *very*  special matrix $A$ here, for which the squares of all the singular values are  *integers*.
+(So in that sense, this is not a very representative example, and in general the computations will be even worse, not to say impossible.)
 Here, the eigenvalues of $B^TB$ are given by  $\lambda_1 = 14, \lambda_2 = 7,
 \lambda_3 = 2$.
 Which finishes step 2.